RhinoW/exe-kiteboarders.co.uk/content/spot-guide/duck-pond.md

 ## Location

-The **Duck Pond** is the local name for the part of the **Exe Estuary**.
+The **Duck Pond** is the local name for part of the **Exe Estuary** nearest Exmouth.

 The rigging / launch site is at the **Imperial Recreation Ground**, The Royale Ave, Exmouth, EX8 1DG.

-Parking is sometimes tight right by the "Rec Ground" so there are alternatives a short walk away just over the road at the Imperial Road Short Stay Car Park that you passed getting there or across grass at Camperdown Terrace - (EX8 1EJ)
+Parking is sometimes tight right by the "Rec Ground" so there are alternatives a short walk away just over the road at the Imperial Road Short Stay Car Park that you passed getting there or across the Rec Ground grass at Camperdown Terrace - (EX8 1EJ)

 View on [Google Maps](https://drive.google.com/open?id=1-ZO755CqpeceKO2cMKHwK26Ow30WJCRY&usp=sharing)